 L&OD also conducted a brief webinar to provide a quick tour of the guide, checklists, and tips for leading high performing remote teams.
-You can access the recorded webinar along with the guide and tools in the Eureka "Working From Home" (COVID-19 Series) Playlist which has been accessed over 5,200 times.
+You can access the recorded webinar along with the guide and tools in the Eureka "Working From Home" (COVID-19 Series) Playlist.
 The playlist can be found in the "Featured" carousel of your Learner Home page that you can access from any computer at: https://ocgov.csod.com/

-6. Is there an end date for my authorization to telecommute? (updated 8/24/20)
+6. Is there an end date for my authorization to telecommute? (updated 7/5/21)